 4. Spielgaben toys can be used from birth through age 12.
 I’ve shown activities for ages 3-12 (the age recommended for most of the Spielgaben toys) in my previous Spielgaben posts.
 Today, I’m sharing ideas for babies as well.

-5. The over 1,000 pages of supplementary learning materials make it easy for parents and teachers to use Spielgaben with their own children or students.
+5. The Spielgaben complete set comes with over 700 pages of full-color printed learning materials.
+These printed materials help you as a parent or teacher easily use Spielgaben toys educationally with your child and/or students.
 There are even directions for the words you can use when presenting an activity to your child.
-All of the instructional materials are digital PDFs that can be printed out or viewed on any device.
 When free printables found online are added, almost unlimited activities can be created easily for Spielgaben learning toys.

 Yarn Ball Mobile and Activities for Babies and Toddlers

 Montessori mobiles for babies are wonderful, but they’re expensive to purchase for home use.
 You can make DIY versions of Montessori mobiles, but you still have to deal with the time and storage needed for those.
 As a grandparent of a baby girl born last November, I wanted a natural mobile that was very simple to prepare and that I could store easily at my home for grandchildren now and in the future.
 I purchased a Niermann Standby Universal Mobile Holder, To Hang or Clamp.
 It was hard to find a holder that wasn’t plastic, and I liked that this fit well and matched the birch mirror I have by my granddaughter’s floor bed.
 I can’t think of an easier mobile to prepare than hanging the Spielgaben yarn balls on the mobile holder.
 I started with the 3 primary colors of yarn balls and added secondary colors later on.